Push metrics and message statuses

 OpenedYour app reported back that the message was opened.

-ConvertedThe person met your campaign conversion goal.
+ConvertedThe person matched your campaign's conversion criteria.

 FailedWe were unable to send messages to the push provider.
 This is typically due to a liquidA syntax that supports variables, letting you personalize messages for your audience.
 For example, if you want to reference a person’s first name, you might use the variable {{customer.first_name}}. error.
 See Failed for more information.